 Thailand Selfie Catastrophe: Phone Photo Epidemic Will Lead To Country's Downfall

 Underappreciation of selfies will, if drastic measures are not taken immediately, lead to the downfall of Thailand, the country's Department of Health said Sunday.

 Selfie addiction has been endemic in Thailand for quite some time.
 It's unclear why the Southeast Asian country is so selfie-obsessed, as the vast majority of Thais are Buddhist, a religion that promotes ego death.

 If something isn't done about the current selfie plague, Thailand is destined to become a fourth world country, Dr. Wipulakorn warned.
-"This could affect the development of the country in the future as the number of new-generation leaders will fall short," she said.
+"This [selfie catastrophe] could affect the development of the country in the future as the number of new-generation leaders will fall short," she said.
 "It will hinder the country's creativity and innovation."

 Ultimately, the key to avoiding selfie-self-destruction is to somehow avoid the overwhelming urge to take pictures of oneself to begin with, Dr. Wipulakorn said.
 And the best way to do that is to stop attending social gatherings altogether.